How to clear cache and hard reload browsers

 - Tap on the Hamburger icon (three horizontal lines) at the top right corner of the browser and choose Library.

 - Choose History and then select Clear recent history.

 - A pop-up emerges.
 You can choose the time range to clear the cache.
 You can also choose the type of data you want to clear from the Details drop-down.

-For the mobile browser, follow the steps mentioned below:
+For the Firefox mobile browser, follow the steps mentioned below:

 - Tap on the three dots at the top right corner of your mobile screen and then choose Settings.

-Firefox Focus is another mobile browser from Firefox that allows to clear the cache using the Erase button on the bottom-right of the app.
+Firefox Focus is another mobile browser from Firefox that allows clearing the cache using the Erase button on the bottom-right of the app.